oswaldderiemaecker/openstack-training/README-allinone.md

 Configure the Compute service to use the Networking service:

-Edit the /etc/nova/nova.conf file and perform the following actions:
+Edit the /etc/nova/nova.conf file and add our neutron service information:

 ```bash
 [neutron]